FutrueEngineer123/Grade-Calculator/README.md

 # Compiling
-Seeing as the majority of the code was done on the Zeus virtual machine alternative such as GDB online could be helpful Simply running the code in the terminal would suffice
+Seeing as the majority of the code was done on the Zeus virtual machine, alternatives such as GDB online could be helpful Simply running the code in the terminal would suffice